3 Measuring height

 5. Measurer checks the recorded measurement on the questionnaire for accuracy and legibility then instructs the assistant to cancel and correct any errors.

 If you are unsure or not confident in the precision of the child’s age (under age 2), take measurement as described above.
-If the child’s length is measured to 85 cm or more, you must instead measure the child’s height (see Measuring height).
+If the child’s length is measured to 85 cm or more, you must instead measure the child’s height (see Section 3.3.1).